MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 Certain status effects and their function are automated, with some requiring a targeted actor to act as a source.

-Any of the Foundry DS system condition statuses can be applied to a Token via the Token HUD.
-When doing so, at the veyr top of the conditions window is a drop down menu that let's you choose the duration of the effect: `EoT (End of Turn)`, `Save Ends`, or `EoE (End of Encounter)`.
+Any of the condition statuses can be applied to a Token via the Token HUD.
+When doing so, the conditions window is a drop down menu that let's you choose the duration of the effect: `EoT (End of Turn)`, `Save Ends`, or `EoE (End of Encounter)`.
 These individual durations are explained further below.

 Clicking any of the token status effects will apply that effect with the chosen duration.
-Clicking the same status again, no matter with which duration chosen, will deactive it again.
+Clicking the same status again, no matter with which duration chosen, will deactivate it again.

-Active statuses are highlighted, while inactive ones are displayed in muted colours.
+Active statuses are highlighted, while inactive ones are displayed in muted colors.

 Additionally, each effect is documented in the system compendiums.

-### Dazed
+#### Dazed

 If the `Dazed` effect is applied to an actor, then a warning symbol will appear next to that actor’s triggered actions, free triggered actions, and free maneuvers, to indicate that these abilities can’t be used while affected by the `Dazed` effect.